 Flavorful and easy Vegetarian Enchiladas with black beans, corn, peppers, fresh lime, and cheese.
 The enchiladas are topped with sauce, cheese, fresh avocado, and cilantro.

-Enchiladas are one of my go-tos for an easy weeknight dinner and vegetarian enchiladas make for an even quicker meal.
+Enchiladas are one of my go to meals for an easy weeknight dinner and vegetarian enchiladas make for an even quicker meal.
 Without taking time to cook and chop meat, this meal comes together very quickly.
-There isn’t a whole lot of veggie chopping either because, again, we’re looking for QUICK!
+There isn’t a whole lot of veggie chopping either because, again, we’re looking for QUICK prep time! 🙂

 But while this dinner is quick, we’re not sacrificing flavor.
 There’s a great balance of textures, spices, and a hit of acidity from the fresh lime.